 4. Soldier of Orange (Soldaat van Oranje, 1977)

-Soldier of Orange, a Dutch film by Paul Verhoeven is considered as one of the best films from The Netherlands ever made, starring Dutch actor Rutger Hauer, who later made fame in Hollywood.
+Soldier of Orange is another Dutch film by Paul Verhoeven starring Rutger Hauer.
+It is considered as one of the best films from The Netherlands ever made.
 The film follows a group of students through the Second World War, showing the choices each one makes.

 5. Ciske de Rat